Reserve Studies for Small Associations: The Plain-English Guide

 Do this next

-1. Run your components through the reserve contribution calculator tonight — free, educational, every assumption explained.
+1. Run your components through the HOA reserve fund calculator tonight, free, educational, every assumption explained.

 2. Check your state’s row for whether a professional study is required and on what cycle.